vmware/photon/content/en/docs/installation-guide/build-package-or-kernel-modules-using-script.md

 ## Build Logs

-The followiing logs indicate the steps that the script performs internally:
+The following logs indicate the steps that the script performs internally:

 ```
 1. Create sandbox